 Interns are asked about their training needs and learning style during orientation and this information is used by the training director when making supervisory assignments for fall semester.
 Interns are given the opportunity for input into supervisory assignments for the spring/summer semesters in a similar manner.
 The training director, with input from the training committee and other senior staff, makes supervisory assignments for spring/summer assignments based on intern articulation of training needs and relevant pedagogical considerations.

-2. Supervision of Group Psychotherapy
+2. Supervision of Group Psychotherapy/Classes

-Interns are required to co-lead two groups, one of which is the multiple co-leader interpersonal process group.
+Interns are required to co-lead two groups/classes, one of which is the multiple co-leader interpersonal process group.
 The multiple co-leader group oftentimes runs throughout the year with limited (2–3 weeks) breaks coinciding with the academic calendar (between semesters).
 Interns are supervised in this experience for one and hour per week by one or two senior staff members who also serve as co-leaders for the group.
 Interns also receive weekly supervision for the second group experience, which begins spring semester (and may continue over the summer).
 In both group experiences, interns are encouraged to discuss issues relevant to individual clients within the group, group dynamics and development, previous group interventions, focus for future sessions and co-leader dynamics.

 3. Supervision of Supervision

 The intern cohort meets weekly for one and a half hours for both the fall and spring semesters with the training director and another member of the senior staff for supervision of supervision.
 A consultation group format is utilized with a focus on development of interns’ supervisory skills as informed by an emerging personal theory of supervision.
 Interns are asked to explore, through reflection upon both didactic and experiential learning, their assumptions about clinical supervision.
-The focus then moves to the nuts and bolts of supervision at the center and then to the primary focuses: discussion of theories of supervision, the development of each intern’s personal theory of supervision, multicultural considerations in supervision, and consultation on current supervisory experiences.
+The focus then moves to the nuts and bolts of supervision at the center and then to the primary focuses: discussion of theories of supervision, the development of each intern’s personal theory of supervision, cultural considerations in supervision, and consultation on current supervisory experiences.
 At this point, the meeting time reflects a combination of checking-in regarding pressing/pertinent issues and a more comprehensive consultation for interns on a rotating basis.
 Periodically, interns are expected to prepare a written consultation that provides an overview of their work to date with their supervisee and here-and-now consultation questions.
 In addition, the consultation includes the presentation of a recorded segment of a recent supervision session with a supervisee.
 The co-leaders guide the consultation process in a manner that encourages interns to reflect upon the ways in which their supervisory practices and consultation questions both implicitly and explicitly reflect their developing personal theories of supervision.

 4. Focus Area Supervision